 10.8.1 Actions at AS of user B

-If a network-based CW ("approaching NDUB") or terminal based CW condition is determined, after a CW service execution, the serving IMS AS will interact with the serving DCSF and the MF or MRF of the user B, to reserve the DC media resources for waiting communication, based on the served user B subscription data.
+If a network-based CW ("approaching NDUB") or terminal based CW condition is determined, after a CW service execution, the serving IMS AS will interact with the serving DCSF and the MF of the user B, to reserve the DC media resources for waiting communication, based on the served user B subscription data.
 The serving IMS AS shall forward or send the INVITE request to the user B, as per 3GPP TS 24.615 [17].

 NOTE: Bandwidth usage by active session DC media and the requested bandwidth usage in a waiting communication, can be one of the conditions to evaluate "approaching NDUB".